How to be remembered for the right reasons #5: Create shared connection

-by Carlos Cordon Published 22 March 2022 in Brain circuits • 2 min read
+by Carlos Cordon Published March 22, 2022 in Brain Circuits • 2 min read

 The supply chain crisis is still in full swing, and the war in Ukraine is making it all the more daunting.
 But it’s important to understand when and how to protect your supply chain.